oaeproject/Hilary/README.md

 Download and install [LibreOffice](http://www.libreoffice.org/download/).
 This dependency takes care of converting Microsoft Office files to PDFs so they may be further split into previews by PDFTK.

-##### PhantomJS (only if preview processor is desired)

-Download and install [PhantomJS](http://www.phantomjs.org/download.html).
-This dependency takes care of creating screenshots of regular webpages.

 #### Nginx (version 1.3.14 or higher)

 Download [Nginx **version 1.3.14 or higher**](http://nginx.org/en/download.html) (at the time of writing, version 1.3.14 can only be found as a development version).
 You will need [PCRE](http://www.pcre.org/) to configure Nginx.